andrewangelle/Instrument-Search/README.md

       reads Treble Clef

-  2. Get information about a group of instruments Searching...
+2. Get information about a group of instruments.

       Name:
       Family: Strings
       Clef:

-  will yield all instruments that are a part of the strings family ,along with each instrument's unique traits.
+will yield all instruments that are a part of the strings family. --along with the instrument's name, each instrument's unique traits will be displayed also.

       Harpsichord
       Violin